ilarijn/worldmapgenerator/documentation/Implementation.md

 ### Implementation details
-The application draws 2D arrays, or heightmaps, on a JavaFX canvas where each array value is a pixel that is assigned an appropriate color depending on display mode.
+The application draws two-dimensional arrays, or heightmaps, on a JavaFX canvas where each array value is a pixel that is assigned an appropriate color depending on display mode.

-So far there are two algorithms implemented, Perlin noise and diamond-square.
-Both produce a 2D array of double values.
+There are two algorithms implemented for the generation of maps, Perlin noise and diamond-square.
+Both are so-called noise functions produce a 2D array of double values.

 There is also a class for adding rivers to a heightmap.
 This works by using Dijkstra's algorithm to find shortest paths in a graph created from the heightmap and adjusting the original's values on the river's path.